yupswing/openfl-preloader/README.md

 # My preloader
-This project offers a class (Preloader.hx) and a pratical use.
+This project offers a class (Preloader.hx) and a real use.
 You can use the class in your project like Main.hx does here.

 Here's how the preloader looks like. (with automatic fluid scaling on resize)